Fire-bellied toad: Captivity

 In captivity, they eat a wide variety of food, including crickets, moths, minnows, blood worms and pinkie mice, though some frogs cannot handle certain foods, due to their size.
 They can sometimes act very aggressively against each other, particularly males.
 They have a ferocious appetite.
 Due to this, its best to monitor their food intake to ensure they're not over eating.

 Fire-bellied toads breed extremely easily in captivity.
 Pet owners can expect to hear their mating calls largely starting in May and continuing to mid-August.
 Breeding will happen unprovoked by the owner.
 Younger females will have smaller clutches of around 60 to 80 eggs where older females can lay around 200.
 Fire-bellied toads bred in captivity will often have darker and less vibrant coloration having a more orange underside.
 Wild caught specimens tend to be brighter and have deeper red stomachs.

 Fire-bellied toads are easy to raise and handle in solitude.
 This makes them advantageous to study in various sciences.

+Toxicity

+Fire-bellied toads secrete bombesin and 5-hydroxytryptamine, which cause irritation to the skin and eyes.
+Most reported exposures are of young children, did not result in major clinical effects, and were treated by rinsing.